Connect with us

 The excitement stems not just from a streamlined lineup but from a revamped competition format designed to reward excellence, heighten suspense, and keep more teams in the championship hunt longer.

-Under the new system, any squad that sweeps the single round-robin eliminations earns an automatic berth in the semifinals—a coveted shortcut in a field so evenly matched that such dominance will be a monumental challenge.
+Under the new system, any squad that sweeps the single round-robin eliminations earns an automatic berth in the semifinals — a coveted shortcut in an evenly-matched field where dominance will be a monumental challenge.

 If no team runs the table, the top four teams will face off in Qualifying Round knockout matches, with winners advancing to the next stage.

-The losing teams aren’t out yet—they drop into the league’s new Play-In Stepladder phase, where teams ranked fifth to 10th get a second chance to stay alive.
+The losing teams will not be out yet, though.
+Instead, they will drop into the league’s new Play-In Stepladder phase, where teams ranked fifth to 10th get a second chance to stay alive.

 This added layer of drama ensures that no match is meaningless and that late-season surges can completely rewrite a team’s destiny.